 In the readings from the Gospel of John for the weeks of Easter the Risen Jesus says he is the “living bread come down from heaven”, “the Good Shepherd”, the “vine” that gives life to the branches.
-These are important images of the Easter season.
+Important images of the Easter season.

-The images apply not only to him, Jesus says; they belong also to God, his Father.
-“I and the Father are one.”
+The images apply not only to him, they belong also to God, his Father, Jesus says: “I and the Father are one.”

 “You care for the earth, give it water, you fill it with riches.
 Your river in heaven brims over to provide its grain.
 And thus you provide for the earth; you drench its furrows; you level it, soften it with showers; you bless its growth.
 You crown the year with your goodness.
 Abundance flows in your steps, in the pastures of the wilderness it flows.
 The hills are girded with joy, the meadows covered with flocks, the valleys are decked with wheat.
 They shout for joy, yes they sing.”
 (Psalm 65, Tuesday.
 Morning Prayer, week 2)